dandi/s3invsync/README.md

   This option takes a comma-separated list of one or more of the following error types:

+  - `access-denied` — a 403 occurred while trying to download an object

   - `invalid-entry` — an entry in an inventory list file is invalid

   - `missing-old-version` — a 404 occurred while trying to download a